BudEcosystem/GenZ/README.md

 ## Tokenizer

-The current tokenizer available in huggingface has some issue with adding special tokens like pad_token which is required finetuning.
+The current tokenizer available in huggingface has some [issues](https://github.com/salesforce/xgen/issues/6) with adding special tokens like pad_token which is required finetuning.
 A quick is fix for that is added in the tokenizer file here `utils/tokenizer_xgen.py`

 Example usage:
 ```python